ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_7-git_tools/02_interactive_staging/synopsis.md

 Common
 ------
 If you modify a bunch of files and then dedice that you want those changes to be in several focused commits rather than one big commit.

-For such interactive staging your can use
+For such interactive staging your can use:
 ```
 $ git add --interactive"
 // or